-In this course, you have five weeks of internship in a company or another organization.
+In this course, you have five weeks of internship in a company or another organisation.
 The purpose is for you to get an understanding of future work tasks and how these are related to your education.

-After completing the program, you will be qualified for positions with companies in need of experts who can use and manage modern computing and information technology like BIM and GIS in the built environment sector.
-The knowledge received in the program will enhance the careers of existing professionals and create new career paths for young professionals, e.g. as a BIM engineer, BIM coordinator, and BIM manager.
+After completing the programme, you will be qualified for positions with companies in need of experts who can use and manage modern computing and information technology like BIM and GIS in the built environment sector.
+The knowledge received in the programme will enhance the careers of existing professionals and create new career paths for young professionals, e.g. as a BIM engineer, BIM coordinator, and BIM manager.
 Many of these roles did not exist until recently but are now considered key positions in many companies.

 Next generation of engineers

 The School of Engineering, Jönköping University, is a member of the prestigious collaborative between leading engineering schools worldwide - the CDIO Initiative™.
 The CDIO Initiative is an innovative educational framework to conceive and develop a new vision of engineering education and for producing the next generation of engineers.